m10x/midi2key-ng/README.md

   - wayland: use e.g. ydotool console command
 - run console commands
 - control your audio (currently only for linux)
-  - mute/unmute/toggle your input/output devices or even specific applications
+  - mute/unmute/toggle your input/output devices, specific applications or the focused window
-  - increase/decrease/set volume of your input/output devices or even specific applications
+  - increase/decrease/set volume of your input/output devices, specific applications or the focused window

 ## Screenshots
 Overview of Assignments